ManuelRichter/Starcraft-AI/README.md

-# StarcraftAI
+# Starcraft AI
-An AI for the real time strategy game starcraft - brood war
+An Starcraft - Brood War AI developed by students of the University of Augsburg - Germany over the course of 3 months.